qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 - it **delegates any actions or events to domain code**; in this case the button triggers the `createSession` event, which delegates to the `createDiagnosticSession` function, and passes the new `Session` along.
 - we move any logic or conditionals to domain objects, like NewSession

-As a result, the automated tests for this component are focused: they are primarily about the component showing the correct data and elements, and delegating to the correct domain functions.
+As a result, the automated tests for this component are focused.
+Their focus is the component showing the correct data and elements, and delegating to appropriate domain functions.
 Some of its tests:

 ```javascript
 describe('New Diagnostic Session.vue', () => {